The third homology of SL_2 of local rings: Abstract

 \section{Abstract}

 We describe the third homology of $SL_2$ of local rings, over $\Z\left[\tfrac{1}{2}\right]$, in terms of a refined Bloch group.
-We use this to derive a localization sequence for the third homology of $SL_2$ of certain discrete valuation rings and to calculate the $H_3$ of $SL_2$ of higher-dimensional local fields and their associated discrete valuation rings in terms of indecomposable $K_3$ and scissors congruence groups of intermediate residue fields.
+We use this to derive a localization sequence for the third homology of $SL_2$ of certain discrete valuation rings.